Fifth Hasina ministry

-The Fifth Hasina Ministry, the 22nd cabinet of Bangladesh, was led by Prime Minister of Bangladesh Sheikh Hasina.
+The Fifth Hasina Ministry, the 23rd cabinet of Bangladesh, was led by Prime Minister of Bangladesh Sheikh Hasina.
 It was established following the 2024 general election held on 7 January 2024.
 The election results were declared on the same day, leading to the formation of the 12th assembly in the Jatiya Sangsad.
-A cabinet comprising 43 members was subsequently sworn in.On 5 August 2024, after days of deadly unrest in the country, Hasina was given an ultimatum by General Waker-uz-Zaman, the Bangladesh Chief of the Army Staff, to resign.
+A cabinet comprising 43 members was subsequently sworn in.
+On 5 August 2024, after days of deadly unrest in the country, Hasina was given an ultimatum by General Waker-uz-Zaman, the Bangladesh Chief of the Army Staff, to resign.
 Later the same day, she resigned and fled to India.
 (Note: Multiple references:) Her rule ended via self-imposed exile following nationwide protests.
 (Note: Multiple references:) The parliament was dissolved by the President Mohammed Shahabuddin the following day.

 Swearing-in ceremony

+President Mohammed Shahabuddin administered the oath of office to newly appointed Prime Minister Sheikh Hasina at the Darbar Hall of Bangabhaban in Dhaka.

 The fifth oath of office ceremony of Sheikh Hasina as Prime Minister of Bangladesh took place on January 11, 2024, following her party's victory in the 2024 general election.
 (Note: Multiple references:) The oath of office was administered by President Mohammed Shahabuddin, marking the formation of the Fifth Hasina ministry and the 12th Jatiya Sangsad.

 Background

 On 7 January 2024, the Awami League won the 2024 election.
 They defeated the opposition under GM Quader of the Jatiya Party.
 Awami League won 216 Seats while the opposition only won 11 Seats.
 (Note: Multiple references:) The election, however, was boycotted by all major political parties in Bangladesh.
 The election only had a voter turnout of 41%, a 38 percentage point decrease from the prior election.
 The Awami league has been accused for forging the opposition.

 The 12th Jatiya Sangsad was formed.

 They held their first session on January 30.

+Prime Minister Sheikh Hasina at the first session of the 12th National Parliament.